Communication

 Prerequisite(s): School of Communication Graduate Teaching Assistants Only.
 Not open to non-degree graduate students.

-COMM 8180 TOPICAL SEMINAR: COMMUNICATION STUDIES (3 credits)
+COMM 8166 COMMUNICATION FOR INSTRUCTIONAL SETTINGS (3 credits)

 COMM 8200 SEMINAR IN POPULAR CULTURE, MASS MEDIA AND VISUAL RHETORIC (3 credits)